MosesChoka/User-Authentication-on-Rails-using-Devise-and-Postgresql/README.md

 # README

-This is a user autorization script using ruby on rails devise
+This is a user authentication script using ruby on rails devise

 Things you may want to cover: